K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

     Get bosh_url + "/deployments/" + deployment_name + "/instances?format=full"

-    The way to search with format=full is to generate a task by Bosh itself, find the task with redirect, and return a value.
+    The way to search with format=full is to generate a task by Bosh itself, find the task with a redirect, and return a value.

     As an error occurs in the redirect part when requesting an api with the default Resttemplate, you need to create and request a Resttemplate so that the redirect function is not performed.